ajay-yv/prescription/README.md

 Contributions are welcome.

 1. Fork the repository.
-2. Create a new feature branch.
+2. Create a feature branch.

 ```bash
 git checkout -b feature-name